 This one Brin called ‘Tonjuh’ seems to reach a coda in his formal address and falls silent, studying the kachinas with expectation.
 He appears to shy from Brin’s eyes and Narregan has none he can find.
 Finally, he settles his stony gaze on Jonas.
 Tonjuh’s spirit-face fairly shouts of inner conflict between doubt and conviction and, regarding Jonas in particular, an abiding suspicion.

 Jonas paces forward until he’s even with his companions and plants himself beside Brin.
 The brindle wolfhound rocks back on his haunches beside Jonas’s caboodle.
 The fawn noses her way between Jonas and Brin, jostling them just enough to allow her space to add her weighty stare to those of her people as they consider the lone man facing them.

 Martin eyes this rough fellow with skepticism, this supposed “sorcerer” who, in his turn, levels a solemn scrutiny from the shade of his hat.

-Martin looks to Choktotuchaanay, as the one who named herself Brin called him, an imposing tower of muscle and armor and unknowable potential.
-And what of she whose display of inhuman ability is beyond his understanding.
-The question that presents itself to Martin thus is a valid one.
+The towering kachina, Choktotoochanay, as the Brin named it, is an imposing, armored mass of unknowable potential.
+And what of she whose display of inhuman ability is beyond his understanding?
+The question that presents itself thus to Martin is a valid one.
 What ordinary man travels with such as these?
 Martin is moved to recall once again old Poeyeh’s recollections.
 It is a dawning possibility he may have judged this one in haste.